ncomputers/neo/README.md

   - `show_logo` toggles the outlet logo on each page
   - `label_fmt` customises table labels; `{n}` is replaced with the table number and `{label}` with the base label
   - responses are cached in Redis for ten minutes and the endpoint is rate-limited to one request per minute per tenant
+- `GET /api/admin/outlets/{tenant}/qrposters.zip?size=A4` – download a ZIP of A4 or A5 QR posters for each table.
 - `POST /api/outlet/{tenant}/tables/{code}/qr/rotate` – rotate a table's QR token, returning a new deeplink and QR image.

 ### Coupons